John Strachan (singer): Repertoire and legacy

 Strachan had an impressive repertoire of songs that had been passed down by word of mouth, probably in this same locality, for over 200 years.
-These included many of the famous Child Ballads, such as Binnorie, Clyde's Water, Robin Hood and Little John, Johnnie O Braidislie, The Beggar Man, Glenlogie, The Laird O Drum, Lang Johnnie More, The Mother's Malison, The Farmer's Son, Keech in Creel, Bonnie Baby Livingston, Fair Rosie Ann, Four Marys The Bonnie Hoose O Airlie, and The Knight and the Shepherd's Daughter.
+These included many of the famous Child Ballads, such as Binnorie, Clyde's Water, Robin Hood and Little John, Johnnie O Braidislie, The Beggar Man, Glenlogie, The Laird O Drum, Lang Johnnie More, The Farmer's Son, Keech in Creel, Bonnie Baby Livingston, Fair Rosie Ann, Four Marys The Bonnie Hoose O Airlie, and The Knight and the Shepherd's Daughter.

 Steeleye Span covered his version of The Knight and the Shepherd's Daughter as "The Royal Forester" on their 1972 album Below the Salt.

 Bob Dylan covered Strachan's version of "Peggy O" as "Pretty Peggy-O" on his first album in 1962.
 Simon and Garfunkel recorded it in 1964 on the album Wednesday Morning 3AM.
 The Corries recorded it in 1965.
 On the album, Strachan sings "Lang Johnnie More", 43 verses long, lasting almost 13 minutes, to the tune of "Caul Kail in Aberdeen".
 Just afterwards, he said "Noo it's too long that".
 Strachan must have known many bawdy songs but seemed reluctant to sing them.
 He gave us a fragment of "The Ball of Kirriemuir", also known as "Four and Twenty Virgins Went up to Inverness".
 At the end he says "It's a terrible een".